 Hospitality is the study of servicing and satisfying guests within hotels, restaurants, private clubs, managed food service, event planning, tourism related businesses, and travel providers.
 The students will be trained in principles of supervision, marketing, purchasing, cost control, customer service, basic food service and catering, business and accounting in relationship to the hospitality and tourism industry.
 The courses within this program are designed to provide students with applicable skills useful in a vast range of occupations.

-The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
-Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-To earn this Hospitality Management AS-T degree, students must meet the following requirements:
+The Associate in Science for Transfer (AS-T) degree is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
+Students completing the AS-T are guaranteed admission to the CSU system, but not to a particular campus or major.

-• completion of the following major requirements with a minimum grade of "C" (or "P");
+• Completion of the following major requirements with a minimum grade of "C" (or "P").

-• certified completion of the CSU General Education-Breadth (CSUGE) or Intersegmental General Education Transfer Curriculum (IGETC) for CSU, which requires a minimum of 37-39 units.
+• Certified completion of the California General Education Transfer Curriculum (Cal-GETC), which requires a minimum of 34 units; and

 Required Courses: